optimalisatie/exec.js/README.md

 ### Content Security Policy

-To enable `exec.js` add `script-src 'nonce-execjs'` to the Content-Security-Policy header.
+To whitelist `exec.js` add `script-src 'nonce-execjs'` to the Content-Security-Policy header.
 To use `runner.exec()` with string code `script-src: 'unsafe-eval'` is required.

 ### Notes on multi-threading